 - This grant can provide for one-on-one training, or several trainees working with a mentor.

-- Equity can be met through documenting the value of equipment or additional time from the apprentice or mentor.
+- Equity can be met through documenting the value of materials or additional time from the apprentice or mentor.

 Ineligible uses of the grant